dcl-2019-01/curriculum/docs/datetime-basics.md

 Date/time data includes dates, date-times, and times, but we'll mostly focus on dates and date-times.
-This unit gives you the basic tools you'll need to filter and summarise temporal data.
+This unit gives you the basic tools you'll need to filter and summarize temporal data.

 ## Readings